mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 * `$EVENT` -> event description, e.g. "server_up"
 * `$LIST` -> list of IPs and ports of all servers
 * `$NODELIST` -> list of IPs and ports of all running servers
-* `$SLAVELIST` -> list of IPs and ports of all slave servers
+* `$SLAVELIST` -> list of IPs and ports of all replica servers
-* `$MASTERLIST` -> list of IPs and ports of all master servers
+* `$MASTERLIST` -> list of IPs and ports of all primary servers
 * `$SYNCEDLIST` -> list of IPs and ports of all synced Galera nodes
 * `$PARENT` -> IP and port of the parent of the server which initiated the event.
-For master-slave setups, this will be the master if the initiating server is a slave.
+For primary-replica setups, this will be the primary if the initiating server is a replica.
 * `$CHILDREN` -> list of IPs and ports of the child nodes of the server who initiated the event.
-For master-slave setups, this will be a list of slave servers if the initiating server is a master.
+For primary-replica setups, this will be a list of replica servers if the initiating server is a primary.

 The expanded variable value can be an empty string if no servers match the variable's requirements.
-For example, if no masters are available `$MASTERLIST` will expand into an empty string.
+For example, if no primaries are available `$MASTERLIST` will expand into an empty string.
 The list-type substitutions will only contain servers monitored by the current monitor.